 What is Shopping Cart Price Rules in Magento sites?

 Shortly speaking, “Shopping Cart Price Rules” is one of the two you-better-not-ignore default tools of promotion for your Magento site (along with Catalog Price Rules).
-It enables website admin to set up and run customized discount campaigns so as to boost up sales and captivate more targeted customers’ interests.
+It enables website admin to set up and run customized discount campaigns to boost up sales and captivate more targeted customers’ interests.

 With Shopping Cart Price Rules, Magento offers quite a bit convenient choices of discount methods based on their potential needs.
 For example: